soqb/minecraft-autocrafting-datapack/README.md

   - `modded` enables features such as autocrafting and nbt crafting. this will produce about 2 mspt

-  - the `modded` mode is enabled when a block from the `bct:hoppery` blocks tag is either above or below the crafting table
+  - the `modded` mode is enabled when a block from the `ac:hoppery` blocks tag is either above or below the crafting table

 - prebaked vanilla recipes